ku1ik/git-dude/README.md

 ## Usage

-git-dude expects you have a dedicated directory that contains git repositories (as direct children).
+git-dude iterates over repositories that live inside _the dude directory_.
+This directory is nothing more than container for cloned repositories of projects you want to watch.
+Name it like you want, here for example we use _~/.git-dude_:

     $ mkdir ~/.git-dude
     $ cd ~/.git-dude

+Clone some repositories:

     $ git clone --mirror some-repo-url
     $ git clone --mirror other-repo-url

+I recommend `git clone --mirror` - it doesn't checkout working directory so it saves some disk space for bigger projects.

 Symlinked repositories work too.
 This way you can monitor already cloned
 projects:

-    $ cd ~/.git-dude
-    $ ln -s ~/code/existing-repo
+    $ ln -s ~/code/existing-repo .

-Now, from _dude_ directory run:

-    $ cd ~/.git-dude
+Now run this to monitor _pwd_:

     $ git dude

 You can also pass directory name as first argument to specify which directory to monitor instead of _pwd_.

-    $ cd ~
-    $ git dude ~/.git-dude
+    $ git dude ~/watched-repos

-This way you can have multiple _dude_ directories each being monitored by separate git-dude process.
+This way you can have multiple _dude directories_ each being monitored by separate git-dude process.

 ## Configuration